-Physical and human processes physical world.
+Physical and human processes

+How events can change the physical world.
 Physical process: occurred naturally.

 Human process: created/affected by humans.

 EYFS: through looking at their classroom, school, buildings, shops, cities etc. the children understand that these things were created by humans.
 Woodland, forest, growth exploration develops an understanding of natural processes.